eclipse-hono/hono/site/documentation/content/concepts/command-and-control/index.md

 {{< figure src="command_control_concept_gateway_2.svg" title="Command handling" >}}

 After the application has prepared the sender and consumer links (1,2), it sends the command message on the `command/TENANT` link with the AMQP message `to` property set to `command/TENANT/4711` and `reply-to` set to the address of the command response consumer link (`command_response/TENANT/${replyId}` with `replyId` being an arbitrary identifier chosen by the application) (3).
 After receiving the command message, the protocol adapter determines the [command-handling protocol adapter instances]({{< relref "/api/device-connection#get-command-handling-protocol-adapter-instances-for-device" >}}) information for the device id of the command message (4).
 In this case here, the protocol adapter instance #1 is returned (5), meaning that the command is already at the right adapter instance.
 As the subscription for commands to device 4711 was done by gateway "gw-1", the command gets forwarded to that gateway (6).
 It is then the responsibility of the gateway to forward the command to the device `4711`.
-After the gateway has acknowledged the command message, an "accepted" disposition will be sent back to the application (7).
+After the gateway has acknowledged the command message, an `accepted` disposition will be sent back to the application (7).

 {{< figure src="command_control_concept_gateway_3.svg" title="Command response handling" >}}